flucoma/flucoma-docs/doc/BufChroma.rst

 :control numChans:

-   For multichannel srcBuf, how many channel should be processed.
+   For multichannel srcBuf, how many channels should be processed.

 :control features: